Make the most out of the Lucidspark Cards for Jira integration

 Importantly, because big initiatives can include hundreds of Jira tasks, it's difficult to see dependencies and how different items connect.
 In the past, after meetings the job of translating issues and stories from the planning board into Jira has been a large, time-consuming administrative task.

 Transform how you and your team plan out work – make it visual.
-Facilitate engaging, interactive sessions using Lucidspark Cards for Jira.
+Whether you're using Jira Cloud, Jira Data Center, or Jira Server, you can facilitate engaging, interactive sessions using Lucidspark Cards for Jira.

 On an online whiteboard teams can collaborate, create, and interact with their work together or asynchronously to spur agility, while maintaining documentation that’s never lost or misrecorded.

 With two-way sync it’s easy to keep your teams aligned.
 Connect the two tools to pull items directly from your Jira backlog onto your virtual Lucidspark whiteboard to visualize plans, organize work, and identify potential roadblocks.
 On the flip side, after brainstorming in Lucidspark, quickly turn Jira items into cards in Lucidspark that can then be added back to your Jira backlog.
 You can even add imported Jira issues to a Dynamic Matrix so you can easily organize your tasks and better visualize and collaborate on your Jira data.